-An X-ray Visionary Project proposal (see Section 4.3) should describe a major, coherent science program to address key, high-impact, scientific question(s) in current astrophysics, must require 1-5 Msec of observing time and may be multi-cycle (Section 3.2.1.14).
+An X-ray Visionary Project proposal (see Section 4.3) should describe a major, coherent science program to address key, high-impact, scientific question(s) in current astrophysics, must require 1-5 Msec of observing time and may be multi-cycle (Section 3.2.1.15).
 An estimated 5 Msec of observing time will be allocated to 1 or more X-ray Visionary Projects in this cycle.

-X-ray Visionary Projects must be proposed to be completed within the time span covered by this CfP and cannot reserve targets beyond that time.
-Given the limitation on observing as a function of pitch angle (Section 5.2.8), the total observing time of XVP targets at ecliptic latitudes > $60^{\circ}$ will be limited to 2 Msec.
+X-ray Visionary Projects, whether subject to time constraints or not, must be proposed to be completed within the time span covered by this CfP and cannot reserve targets beyond that time.
+This is deliberately non-specific because the timespan depends on whether observations are constrained to be multi-cycle or not.
+Given the limitation on observing as a function of pitch angle (Section 5.2.8), the total observing time of XVP targets at ecliptic latitudes $> 60^{\circ}$ will be limited to 2 Msec.
 The data obtained as part of an XVP will have no proprietary time.